-Your credit score is one of the most important numbers in your financial life.
-It can determine whether a lender will grant you a loan or a credit card.
-And it can have a direct impact on the overall cost of a house or car.
+Your credit score is a number that plays a big part in your financial life, whether you realise it or not.
+It can determine whether a lender will grant you a loan or a credit card and whether you qualify for the best deals.
 But what exactly is a credit score?
 Let’s take a look.

 A credit score is a three-digit number, typically between 300 and 999, that indicates how reliable you are when it comes to borrowing and repaying money.

-Lenders use your score to help them determine how likely you are to pay back the money you borrow without default.
-It’s essentially their way of planning for the risk they’re taking by lending you money.
+Lenders use your credit score to help determine the likelihood of you repaying anything you borrow.
+Essentially, it’s their way of planning for the risk they’re taking by lending you money.

-Your credit score is not just used for loans and credit (e.g. credit cards, car loans, and mortgages).
-Insurance companies can also use it to determine whether to offer you insurance and how much to charge you.
+Your credit score is not just used for loans and credit (e.g. credit cards, car loans and mortgages).
+Insurance companies also use it to determine whether to offer you insurance and how much to charge you.

-A number of factors can cause your credit score to change, including:
+A number of factors can affect your credit score, including:

 - Your credit repayment history (including missed or late payments)

-- How much available credit you are using (this is known as your credit utilisation ratio) and your total debts
+- How much of your available credit you are using (this is known as your credit utilisation ratio) and your total debts.

 - Public records (e.g. whether you are on the electoral roll and whether you have any county court judgements or individual voluntary arrangements).

-- The number of hard credit searches on your credit report (which happen when you apply for credit).
+- The number of hard credit searches on your credit report (which occur when you apply for credit).